 “Risks listed by Interisle or Verisign already exist and many are prevalent in existing gTLDs such as .com.
 Future studies would gain credibility if the listed risks were compared against the situation in current gTLDs.”

 There were also numerous comments criticizing the methodology used in the Interisle study and questioning the findings of that study.
 The comment from Donuts [42] indicated that their own analysis found a lower rate of requests for applied-for gTLDs than Interisle’s analysis did, because Donuts accounted for time to live (TTL) for DNS answers, and that Interisle had admitted they had insufficient time to perform their analysis.
 Donuts downplayed the risk of name collision, which included stating that, “In order to make a fair comparison of the relative risk regarding collision, it’s critical to point out that Verisign, as manager of the .COM registry, experiences collision at a rate of at least 2,000 names per day for the studied period in 2013, and at least 16,000 names per day for the study period in 2012….”
-Donuts also provided an explanation for the prevalence of .home requests: 92% of them were from Google Chrome querying for random SLDs within the .home TLD, seeking replies that there is no such domain.
+Donuts also provided an explanation for the prevalence of .home requests: 92% of them were from Google Chrome querying for random SLDs within the .home TLD, seeking replies that there was no such domain.
 Donuts provided its own set of recommendations for addressing name collisions, and stated that “no applied-for TLDs need mitigation, with the possible exception of a very few.”

 There were dozens of comments questioning the uncalculated-risk profile, with most asserting that only a few TLDs should be high-risk and all others should be considered low-risk and allowed to proceed with applications.
 One of these was from DigiCert.
-[43] DigiCert performed its own analysis of the Interisle data combined with “additional data on certificates, SLD information, and total number of domains”.
+[43] DigiCert performed its own analysis of the Interisle data combined with “additional data on certificates, SLD information, and total number of domains.”
 DigiCert looked at potential collisions at all levels (not just the top level).
 Their conclusion was that six TLDs should be considered high-risk: corp, home, mail, ice, global, and ads.
 All other applied-for TLDs should be considered low-risk.

 One of the submitted comments was a study titled “Namespace Expansion” from JAS Global Advisors and simMachines.
 [44] This study used the same data that was the basis for the Interisle study, and it analyzed it to look for queries for applied-for gTLDs with a focus on the SLD names in the queries and the IP addresses making these queries.
-The study provides statistics, not conclusions.
-It is based on the assumption that “there is risk inherent in interacting on the Internet”, so this study was trying to help differentiate unusual risks from typical risks.
+The study provided statistics, not conclusions.
+It was based on the assumption that “there is risk inherent in interacting on the Internet”, so this study was trying to help differentiate unusual risks from typical risks.

 Another comment in support of treating all but a few applied-for TLDs as low risk came from the New gTLD Applicant Group (NTAG).
 [45] Although the NTAG agreed that the two high-risk profile strings should not immediately proceed with delegation, the NTAG did not find justification for delaying any others.
 They stated, “A Verisign analysis using data from January 2006, prior to the launch of several active TLDs, found that .xxx received more queries before delegation than any other new TLD.
-Despite having more queries than of all of the TLDs currently under consideration in the “Uncategorized Risk” category, .xxx was delegated in 2011.
+Despite having more queries than of all of the TLDs currently under consideration in the ‘Uncategorized Risk’ category, .xxx was delegated in 2011.
 This TLD launched without incident, and no public complaints or technical issues have been identified since.”